deepgram/deepgram-python-sdk/examples/README.md

 If you are contributing changes to this SDK, you can test those changes by using the `prerecorded` or `streaming` projects in the `examples` folder.
 Here are the steps to follow:

 ### Add Your Code

 Make your changes to the SDK (be sure you are on a branch you have created to do this work).

 ### Install dependencies

-Run the following command to install the project dependencies:
+From inside the `examples/<example>` folder, run the following command to install the project dependencies:

 `pip install -r requirements.txt`